African All Stars Transfer News & Rumours: PSG confident of signing Hakimi

 PSG confident of signing Hakimi

-Ligue 1 giants Paris Saint-Germain are optimistic that they would the race to sign Morocco international Achraf Hakimi, according to Paris Fans.
+Ligue 1 giants Paris Saint-Germain are optimistic that they will win the race to sign Morocco international Achraf Hakimi, according to Paris Fans.

 Nonetheless, the Parc des Princes giants are upbeat they can persuade the 22-year-old to snub a switch to Thomas Tuchel’s squad.